 THE POLYGRAPH EVALUATION is conducted by a certified polygraph examiner through the Fairfax County Police Department, or other certified agency.
 The polygraph evaluation (Psychophysiological detection of Deception) measures the accuracy of information provided during the selection process.
 This evaluation can take up to four hours to complete.

-THE MEDICAL EXAMINATION is conducted by the Fairfax County Public Safety Occupational Health Center (OHC).
+THE MEDICAL EXAMINATION is conducted by the Fairfax County Public Safety Occupational Health Center.
 You must receive an "A" classification on your medical exam to continue in the selection process.
 You will be notified of your classification by mail.
-This examination can take up to three hours to complete.
+This examination can take up to four hours to complete.

 THE PSYCHOLOGICAL PROFILE EVALUATION is conducted by the Special Psychological Service Group (SPSG), or another agency.
-This evaluation measures the psychological suitability for a career in the Fairfax County Fire and Rescue Department.
+This evaluation measures the psychological suitability for a career in the Fairfax County FRD.
 It consists of several written tests and a structured clinical interview.
 This test can take up to eight hours to complete.

-Fairfax County is an Equal Opportunity/Affirmative Action Employer, committed to workplace diversity.
+Fairfax County is an Equal Opportunity and Affirmative Action Employer, committed to workplace diversity.
 If you require special accommodations to proceed in the selection process, please contact the Recruitment Section at (703) 246-3939 prior to the scheduled event.
-Please inform us of any changes to your address, email or phone number to ensure proper notification for each exam.
+Please update your account with any changes to your address, email or phone number to ensure proper notification on our end for each exam by clicking on the following link: https://www.governmentjobs.com.
 Please make sure you update your SPAM to accept emails from Fairfax County.